Washing machine cleaning products

 Dirty door seal being cleaned

-Tackle the Filter
+Tackle the filter

+Some machines have a filter, typically located at the bottom.
+Lint, debris, and small objects can accumulate here and hinder your machine’s performance.
 Check your washing machine’s manual to locate the filter and clean it regularly.
 A clean filter ensures proper drainage and prevents clogs.

+Cleaning a filter is a quick and easy task that can improve its efficiency and prevent a potential problem.
 Make it a habit to check and clean the filter every few months for optimal results.

 Washing machine dirty filter